 The wear and tear of all the above can be simplified into the following rule of thumb: The softer parts wear out faster than the harder ones, and the wet parts are more prone to failure than the dry ones.
 So a soft rubber bushing that has to change shape with every bump will probably need replacement sooner than a solid metal rod, and a fluid-filled shock absorber will more likely fail faster than a metal spring.
 Therefore, it is incredibly important to inspect the front end on a regular basis.

 After the inspection of the steering and suspension systems or the installing of new suspension components, your vehicle will need a wheel alignment.
 A proper wheel alignment needs to be done on a computerized wheel alignment machine to get all the angles to the right specifications to keep your wheels safely tracking straight.

-If your car feels out of control or produces suspicious noises, please contact us online or call us at (905) 381-9285 to have a front end diagnostic performed.
+If your car feels out of control or produces suspicious noises, please contact us online or call us at (905) 381-9285.
 Our qualified technicians will perform a comprehensive visual inspection, diagnose the problem area, and generate quick and effective solutions.